mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/gce/index.md

 ---
+layout: layout.pug
-post_title: Running DC/OS on Google Compute Engine
+title: Running DC/OS on Google Compute Engine
-nav_title: GCE
+navigationTitle: GCE
-menu_order: 3
+menuWeight: 3
 ---

 You can configure a DC/OS cluster on Google Compute Engine (GCE) by using these scripts.